LeRoy Johnson (artist): Artistic influences

 Horace Pippin was one of his favorite artists, he said, and Pippin’s painting “Giving Thanks” reminded him of his own life as a child.
 The painting showed a wood-burning stove, a metal iron for pressing clothes, the family seated at a table ready for a meal, as well as quilts, blankets and rugs, he said.
 The painting represented “a desire and need forged in migration, war, and existence in a nation where terrorism still confronted African Americans,” Johnson wrote for his art residency at the Clay Studio in Philadelphia from 1995-2001.

 Both artists and writers inspired Johnson, he said, including novelist Ralph Ellison.
 “Ben Shahn and Upton Sinclair, that whole milieu gave me the idea that art was about being aware of society, being aware of people and being involved in that,” Johnson said.
 “That’s what I thought art was.
 I never thought it was just being able to do a pretty picture.”
-He also was inspired by the work of artists whom he said were improvisational: Thornton Dial, Lonnie Holley, Romare Bearden, Beauford Delaney, Ashcan School artists and Louis B. Sloan.
+He also was inspired by the work of artists who he said were improvisational: Thornton Dial, Lonnie Holley, Romare Bearden, Beauford Delaney, Ashcan School artists and Louis B. Sloan.
 Johnson was also influenced by musicians, including John Coltrane, Biggie Smalls and Jimi Hendricks.
 The artists of the Arte Povera Movement were also influential, he said, in encouraging him to use objects and materials from his neighborhood to add texture to his works.

 Johnson was also influenced by jazz, he said, and incorporated its rhythms in his artworks and community work.
 He curated a show for the city of Philadelphia’s Jazz Appreciation Month festivities in 2018.
 He chose works that showed the artist’s exploration and interpretation of jazz.
 A year later, he was featured in an exhibit of jazz-inspired works at the city’s Art in City Hall space.